Seven Principles of Software Testing Or Software Engineering

 These Software Testing principles are not the only guiding truths for all testers to follow, but they will serve as a foundation for people looking to improve their testing skills.
-I find these principles to be universal and timeless – they apply to testers in all domains, for people working on any kind of project and using any testing methodology.
+I find these principles universal and timeless.
+They apply to testers in all domains, for people working on any project and using any testing methodology.

 Principles of Software Testing

-Each one of these principles can be thought of as a guiding rule that will help you become a better tester.
-However, it is important to understand that each principle contains within itself many more rules and guidelines, and exceptions.
+These principles can be considered guiding rules to help you become a better tester.
+However, it is important to understand that each principle contains many rules, guidelines, and exceptions.

 Testing Shows Presence of Defects

-Every software product is delivered to the Client or customer once the software tester performs a right amount of testing land of various types of testing like unit testing, integration testing, user acceptance testing (UAT), and beta testing.
+Every software product is delivered to the client or customer once the software tester performs the right amount of testing of various types, such as unit testing, integration testing, user acceptance testing (UAT), and beta testing.

-A software product is going through by so many testing phases because when the software product passes through with so many stages of software testing, then there will be less chance of having a defect on it.
+A software product goes through many testing phases because when the software product passes through so many stages of software testing, there will be less chance of a defect.

 Before starting the second software testing principle, which is regarding exhaustive testing, it is not possible. we have to learn or know: